GeneKao/programming-notes/git/README.md

 ## A. Git Bash setup <a name="12"></a>

-Installation procedure for using git bash as linux VM connector:
+Installation procedure for using git bash as Linux VM connector:

 [https://git-for-windows.github.io/](https://git-for-windows.github.io/)